How Important is the WHY in your “Why?”

 What’s so special about a Black Swan anyway?

-Black Swan Theory is and why the book by Nassim Taleb is so relevant to both our personal and professional lives.
+Something that I‘ve wanted to write about for a long time is the understanding of what the Black Swan Theory is and why the book by Nassim Taleb is so relevant to both our personal and professional lives.

-Fooled by Randomness.
+In my investment days I read Nassim Taleb’s 1st book Fooled by Randomness.
 I was blown away by how he analyzed risk as a former Wall Street trader.
 Being a regular in the book store, I saw another one of Taleb’s books The Black Swan about 3 years ago and picked it up immediately.
 I was once more blown away, only this time at a new higher level.

-The Black Swan?
+So why does he call the book The Black Swan?
 The reason is that for years it was man’s experience that swans only came in white.
 Then one day in Australia a black swan was discovered.
 This is significant because it illustrates how one event can change everything you ever thought you knew about something.
 It shows a limitation in our learning because we use observations that pile up over and over, then one event changes our entire reality.
 The impossible becomes possible.

 Some examples of a Black Swan Event would be World War 1, the attack on Pearl Harbor, the October 87 stock market crash, the computer, Google, Harry Potter and the events of 9/11.